luciacenetiempo/DarkThemeToggle/README.md

 in the **root** we define the colors that we will use for the default mode (in our case the light) then we define the dark mode with **[data-theme = "dark"]** in which we will change the colors to the same root variables.

-And so the magic begins ... our body will work on the colors set in the variables and depending on the [data-theme] it will invert them
+And so the magic begins... our body will work on the colors set in the variables and depending on the [data-theme] it will invert them.

+Do oyu have questions? <a href="https://dev.to/luciacenetiempo/dark-theme-toggle-56p9" target="_blank">Let's talk about this on dev.to</a>